 “Each program was an important part of the journey,” he says.
 “It was like getting into a cold pool one toe at a time and next thing you know, I was swimming.”

 After more than 15 years in commercial real estate, Jay woke up and realized something was missing.
 He went back to grad school and earned a master’s degree in addiction counseling from the Hazelden Graduate School of Addiction Studies.
 He went on to work for the Hazelden Foundation in various fundraising, counseling and supervisory roles.

 Seeing an opportunity to get closer to his home town of Houston, Jay accepted a position as clinical director at Promises Austin about four years ago.
 Later, he moved into his current admissions role.
 The program is an ideal match for Jay because it is small – 24 beds – and completely personalized based on each client’s needs.
 Recognizing that addiction is a family disease, Promises Austin provides a comprehensive family program and support for the entire family.

 The luxurious setting makes Promises Austin a wonderful place to do the difficult work of recovery.
 The program features gourmet meals, therapeutic recreation, expressive arts and other amenities designed to make each client’s stay as comfortable as possible.
 But Jay is quick to remind clients, “This is a beautiful environment to do extremely difficult work.
 It will be the hardest thing you do, but you’ll have the softest sheets to do it in.”

 Promises Austin is known for uncommon luxury at an incredible value.
-Clients who graduate receive “recovery coaching,” or follow-up with their primary therapist for one year after formal treatment ends.
-They also have access to a recovery-focused nutrition and fitness program, a spiritual advisor, and a wide range of holistic therapies such as acupuncture and massage.
+They have access to a recovery-focused nutrition and fitness program, a spiritual advisor, and a wide range of holistic therapies such as acupuncture and massage.

 A Beautiful View